-6. Income tax status.
+- 6. Income tax status.
 The Plan has received a determination letter from the Internal Revenue Service, dated May 1, 2003, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the "Code") and, therefore, the related trust is exempt from taxation.
 Subsequent to this determination by the Internal Revenue Service, the Plan was amended.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
-The Plan Committee believes the Plan is being operated in compliance with the applicable requirements of the Code and, therefore, that the Plan, as amended, is qualified and the related trust is tax exempt.

-7. Related Party.
+The Plan Committee believes the Plan is being operated in compliance with the applicable requirements of the Code and therefore believes that the Plan, as amended, is qualified and the related trust is tax exempt. - 7.
+Related Party.
 Certain Plan investments are shares of mutual funds managed by FMR Corp.
 FMR Corp. is a related party to the trustee and recordkeeper of the Plan, and therefore, these transactions qualify as party-in-interest transactions.
-Fees paid by the Company to the trustee and recordkeeper for administrative expenses amounted to \$34,896 and \$42,525 for the years ended December 31, 2008 and 2007, respectively.
+Fees paid by the Company to the trustee and recordkeeper for administrative expenses amounted to \$33,425 and \$34,896 for the years ended December 31, 2009 and 2008, respectively.